graphcommerce-org/graphcommerce/docs/hygraph/cli.md

       - Can see schema view
    5. Add this new token to your env file:
       `GC_HYGRAPH_WRITE_ACCESS_TOKEN="{YOUR_WRITE_ACCESS_TOKEN}"`
-2. Run `yarn graphcommerce hygraph-migrate`
-3. Select the migration you want to run and press enter.
-4. The migrations should now be applied, check your Hygraph Schema if changes are made.

-### Addtional config

-These configurations should not be necessary and can be deduced from the hygraphEndpoint URL.
-This allows you to override them in case something goes wrong.

-Before adding these make sure you've configure the 'High Performance Content API' als your hygraphEndpoint.

-- Add your hygraphProjectId to your env file like this:
+2. Add your hygraphProjectId to your env file like this:
    1. Settings > Project > Id
-  2. Add the project ID to your env file:
-      `GC_HYGRAPH_PROJECT_ID="{YOUR_PROJECT_ID}"`
+   2. `GC_HYGRAPH_PROJECT_ID="{YOUR_PROJECT_ID}"`
-- Add your hygraphManagementApi to your env file like this:
-  1. Copy the Management API URL and add to your env file:
-      `GC_HYGRAPH_MANAGEMENT_API="{YOUR_MANAGEMENT_API}"`
+3. Run `yarn graphcommerce hygraph-migrate`
+4. Select the migration you want to run and press enter.
+5. The migrations should now be applied, check your Hygraph Schema if changes are made.